nearform/nscale-docs/setup-guides/ubuntu-setup-guide.md

 [Back To - Home](../README.md)

 # Setup Guides - Ubuntu
-This setup guide is specific to ubuntu 14.04, there is also a [Linux](./linux-setup-guide.md) setup guide avaliable.
+This setup guide is specific to ubuntu 14.04, there is also a [Linux](./linux-setup-guide.md) setup guide available.

-Some users perfer to use the ubuntu package manager to install dependancies where possiable, this gude focuses on that.
+Some users prefer to use the Ubuntu package manager to install dependencies where possible, this guide focuses on that.

 ## Before Starting
 First we want to ensure that the packages we already have installed are the latest and are up to date, we can do this by